 Professor of Electrical Engineering-Systems

-- 2005, Masters, Electrical Engineering and Computer Sciences, UC Berkeley
+- 2005, Master's Degree, Electrical Engineering and Computer Sciences, University of California - Berkeley

-Dr. Avestimehr has received a number of awards, including the Communications Society and Information Theory Society Joint Paper Award, the Presidential Early Career Award for Scientists and Engineers (PECASE) for "pushing the frontiers of information theory through its extension to complex wireless information networks", the Young Investigator Program (YIP) award from the U. S. Air Force Office of Scientific Research, the National Science Foundation CAREER award, and the David J. Sakrison Memorial Prize for outstanding research, and the Okawa Foundation Research Award.
-He has has also been a recipient (as advisor) of the Jack K. Wolf paper award at IEEE International Symposium on Information Theory and the Qualcomm Innovation Award.
+Dr. Avestimehr has received a number of awards, including the Communications Society and Information Theory Society Joint Paper Award, the Presidential Early Career Award for Scientists and Engineers (PECASE) for "pushing the frontiers of information theory through its extension to complex wireless information networks", the Young Investigator Program (YIP) award from the U. S. Air Force Office of Scientific Research, the National Science Foundation CAREER award, the David J. Sakrison Memorial Prize for outstanding research, and the Okawa Foundation Research Award.
+He has has also been a recipient (as advisor) of the Jack K. Wolf paper award at 2017 IEEE International Symposium on Information Theory and the Qualcomm Innovation Award.
 He has been a Guest Associate Editor for the IEEE Transactions on Information Theory Special Issue on Interference Networks and General Co-Chairs of the 2012 North America Information Theory Summer School, the 2012 Workshop on Interference Networks, and the 2020 IEEE International Symposium on Information Theory.
 He is currently an Associate Editor for the IEEE Transactions on Information Theory.

 Current research areas of Prof. Avestimehr include information theory, coding theory, large-scale distributed computing, machine learning, and secure/private computing.